 Risk management is an integral part of our governance.
-We identify and address our key strategic risks in order to mitigate their likelihood and impact.
+We identify and address our key strategic risks to mitigate their likelihood and impact.
 There are two levels to the risk and assurance process.

-Our strategic risk approach is designed to identify the key risks which could prevent the UK Section from achieving its strategic objectives.
+Our strategic risk approach is designed to identify the key risks which could prevent the Trust from achieving its strategic objectives.
 It also identifies the assurance processes which we have in place to mitigate these risks and any outstanding actions around these assurance processes.